CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 Please note that all contracts import the `CommonStructs` library and inherit from the `Ownable` contract (would have been to messy to add all these arrows in the diagram).

-The reason why I am using `imports` vs `references` will become clearer further in the text.
+The reason why I am using 3 different types of dependencies will become clearer further in the text.

 Let's now briefly describe what each contract is used for.